-- Install solar panels at GL1 and explore other opportunities to produce renewable energy from Council property. - Install more EV charging points in Council-owned car parks. - Explore alternative fuels for the waste and recycling fleet to reduce the carbon footprint of the Council. - Promote active travel choices that reduce carbon emissions and contribute to wellbeing, by delivering the recommendations of the Green Travel Plan. - Develop an Asset Management Strategy that supports the Council's carbon reduction ambitions.
+- Install solar panels at GL1 and explore other opportunities to produce renewable energy from Council property. - Install more EV charging points in Council-owned car parks. - Explore alternative fuels for the waste and recycling fleet to reduce the carbon footprint of the Council. - Work with operators to increase the number of zero emission hackney carriage and private hire vehicles. - Promote active travel choices that reduce carbon emissions and contribute to wellbeing, by delivering the recommendations of the Green Travel Plan. - Develop an Asset Management Strategy that supports the Council's carbon reduction ambitions.